A DOCUMENTARY EXPERIENCE

 The Grozdanova Sisters are a filmmaking duo working in music documentary and globally conscious cinema.

 Biliana and Marina founded their own production company in 2012 under the name of EL JINETE FILMS, inspired by the long time they lived in Spain.
 After shared years at the University of Chicago, they co-directed two feature music documentaries: “Ortigueira: Ecos de Finis Terrae” and “The Last Kamikazis of Heavy Metal.”
-Biliana is currently based in New Orleans, where she works as an independent director and producer, while Marina lives in Tokyo and travels Asia conducting research for The Golden Record film.
+After spending several years apart working in the film industry and developing the Golden Record Film - Biliana in the US and Marina in Japan - they now reside in NYC.